 For further details, see link: Open space microfluidics

-He has authored and co-authored 65 peer-reviewed journal publications, 4 book chapters, 1 book, 90 conference proceedings and abstracts and 44 families of patents.
+- Authored and co-authored 70 peer-reviewed journal publications, 1 book, 4 book chapters, 90 conference proceedings and abstracts and 44 families of patents.

 Prior to joining IBM